ADGLY/ACCL-Coyote-Experiments/README.md

 ## Distributed

+1. Log into a U55C machine
-1. Copy software/test_distributed.cpp to ACCL/test/host/Coyote
+2. Copy software/test_distributed.cpp to ACCL/test/host/Coyote
-2. Make the ACCL/test/host/Coyote/CMakeLists.txt use this as a source file instead of test.cpp
+3. Make the ACCL/test/host/Coyote/CMakeLists.txt use test_distributed.cpp as a source file instead of test.cpp
-3. Edit ACCL/test/host/Coyote/run_scripts/run.sh:
+4. Edit ACCL/test/host/Coyote/run_scripts/run.sh:
    1. Set `TEST_MODE` to 15
    2. Change `mpirun` to `/mnt/scratch/zhe/mpich/install/bin/mpirun`
    3. Change `SLEEPTIME` to 30
-4. From ACCL/test/host/Coyote/run_scripts run: `./run.sh'
+5. From ACCL/test/host/Coyote/run_scripts run: `./run.sh'
-5. Specify the ids of the boards in the order of the ranks
+6. Specify the ids of the boards in the order of the ranks